-I am primarily a Lecturer in the Dyson School of Design Engineering at Imperial College London and am a part-time Lecturer in the School of Electronic Engineering and Computer Science at Queen Mary University of London.
+I am a Lecturer in the Dyson School of Design Engineering at Imperial College London and until early 2019 was a Lecturer in the School of Electronic Engineering and Computer Science at Queen Mary University of London.
 I used to take on freelance engineering and consultancy projects through Anti-Alias Labs.
 I'm also a co-founder of Codasign, a creative technology education company that ran workshops teaching kids and adults how to use technology to develop creative projects.

 I grew up in Kalamazoo, Michigan in the US and currently live in London in the UK.

 ...is short for Rebecca.
 I have learned that it is not always an obvious shortening, depending on your cultural background.
 I am happy to be addressed as either Becky or Rebecca.
 My academic work is published under my full name.

 ...is a gender theory and math pun.